St George Flag

 Read more about the history of England’s National Flag

-The St. George flag is represented in many other flag designs.
+The St George cross is represented in many other countries and establishments.

 Bahamas Naval Ensign